Genijarl/OpenSource/CONTRIBUTE.md

 When done coding, send a pull request to the correct branch and a moderator will review and evaluate the code.
 If the code is found allright with the code standards and the nature of the project it will be implemented.

+## Ethics
+There shall be no degrading comments regarding ethnicity, religion, sexual orientation, sexual harassment or other subjects that can offend individuals in any part related to this project.

 ## Summary

 - Contribute your code to the correct branch